BSc(Hons) Integrated Wildlife Conservation (Top Up)

 - Scientific Frontiers & Enterprise

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 The course offers a wide-ranging curriculum taught through lectures, seminars and tutorials, and complemented by laboratory investigations, case studies, workshops, and fieldwork.

 Learn about the research methods, field surveys, data analysis and interpretation, essential to the scientific study of wildlife.
 Use our advanced filmmaking equipment and expertise to produce your own conservation film.

 Put theory into practice through regular field work.
-As well as fieldwork making the most of the rich range of ecosystems surrounding Bristol, there's an optional expedition to Cuba or Madagascar, or you can explore marine ecosystems with a residential trip to Cornwall.
+As well as fieldwork making the most of the rich range of ecosystems surrounding Bristol, there will be where possible an optional expedition to Cuba or Madagascar, or an opportunity to explore marine ecosystems with a residential trip to Cornwall.

 Receive one-to-one guidance and feedback throughout from our experienced academic and personal tutors.

 See our full glossary of learning and teaching terms.

 We use different assessment methods to support different learning styles, and the wide range of concepts, knowledge and skills we want you to develop.